GREEN BAY — There are only two teams in the NFL that Aaron Rodgers hasn’t beaten: The Cincinnati Bengals, and his own Green Bay Packers.

 “It’s still early in the season, so you’re going to see some unscouted looks, but yeah, these are the games where there’s a little extra preparation during the weeks.”

-‘THE DUDE JUST RUNS PAST ME’: It was against the Bengals in 2005, his rookie year, that Rodgers saw the weirdest thing he’s ever seen on a football field: A fan, named Greg Gall, running onto the field and stealing the ball from Favre as the Packers were driving for a potential game-tying touchdown inside the Bengals’ 30-yard line in the final minute of what ended up being a 21-14 loss.
+It was against the Bengals in 2005, his rookie year, that Rodgers saw the weirdest thing he’s ever seen on a football field: A fan, named Greg Gall, ran onto the field and stole the ball from Favre as the Packers were driving for a potential game-tying touchdown inside the Bengals’ 30-yard line in the final minute.

 “We’re down seven, we’re driving, and the dude just runs past me and (fellow backup) Craig Nall.
 We’re standing there, kind of near that end — you get a better view sometimes when the offense is down inside the high red zone — (and) he ran past us.
 And what can you do?
 You’re not going to run after him.